8.6 Removing a DST Shadow Volume

 • Shadow Volume Policies: Run an existing shadow volume policy by using the Execute Now option in the Frequency area of the policy.
 You can also create a new shadow volume policy that moves specific data, and run the policy by using the One Time and Execute Now options in the Frequency area of the policy.

-For information about configuring policies to move data between the primary and secondary areas, see Section 9.0, Managing Policies for Shadow Volumes.
+For information about configuring policies to move data between the primary and secondary areas, see Section 10.0, Creating and Managing Policies for Shadow Volumes.

 • Inventories: Use the detailed inventory reports or customized inventories to move specific files to either area.

-8.6.2 Removing a Shadow Volume by Using Novell Remote Manager for Linux
+9.12.2 Removing the Shadow Volume Relationship by Using Novell Remote Manager

 1. In Novell Remote Manager for Linux, log in as the root user.